Need an ITIN? Get Your ITIN Here!

 You will need to fill out an IRS Form W-7, Application for IRS Individual Taxpayer Identification and mail it in.
 You can also fill this application out in person.

-Within seven weeks of submitting your ITIN application, you should receive your approval letter and a letter containing your ITIN in the mail.
-If you do not receive your ITIN within seven weeks, you will need to reach out to the IRS to find out why.
+After submitting your ITIN application, you should receive your approval letter and a letter containing your ITIN in the mail.
+If you do not receive your ITIN letter, you will need to reach out to the IRS to find out why.

 Will The IRS Return My Original Documents to Me?
 How Long Will It Take Them To Return It?